JuneWprog/nextjs-tutorial/README.md

 - Static Rendering: generate html when building - default prerender once when build and serve after build you can find .html in .next/app/
 - Dynamic Rendering: generate personalized data (cookie, profile) available at request time and not ahead of time during prerendering.
-  Nextjs automatically switches to dynamic rendering for an route while detects dynamic functions / dynamic API
+  Nextjs automatically switches to dynamic rendering for a route while detecting dynamic functions / dynamic API
   - 1.  cookies()
   - 2.  headers()
   - 3.  connection()